openxthinking/bullet-docs/docs/snippets.md

 # Guides

 ## Add custom fonts

+?> Before you proceed with this tutorial, make sure you've the correct license for the font you are going to use and that it is intended for use on a commercial website.
+Purchase the webfont version of the font.

+!> The font files must include the WOFF and WOFF2 file types (EOT, TTF and OTF are not a webfont file types).

 #### Step 1: Upload font
 1. From Shopify admin, go to `Settings → Files`
 1. Click `Upload files` and select all your font files